 1 Day Workshop for shiatsu practitioners and teachers

-Shiatsu is a beautiful practice that challenges us to make specific decisions.
-We need to be able to apply our theoretical knowledge to specific situations.
+Shiatsu challenges us to make practical decisions.
+We need to be able to apply theory to specific situations.
 What is your diagnosis and how do you reach it?
 What is the appropriate treatment?
 How do we begin our treatments and why?
 How are our clients responding?

-Our clients come to us with specific problems and ailments and we need to be able to respond to these situations directly and effectively.
+Our clients come to us with specific problems and ailments and we want to be able to respond to these situations directly and effectively.
 In this seminar we will refine our ability to deal with structural and movement-related imbalances, Effective treatment strategy requires us to be flexible in our thinking, to listen, to improvise, and to act.
-As a professional practitioner, you are helping clients with specific issues, 'solving' problems.
+As a practitioner, you are helping clients with specific issues, 'solving' problems.
 Sometimes it works (and you think 'I know what I'm doing!') and sometimes you guess and hope and know that you might have done a better job.
-Are you ready to go to the next level and become more consistently effective with your treatments?

 Enhance your ability to problem solve with both knowledge and common sense.
 Come prepared to have fun and experiment with new ideas.

-We have a beautiful space with a padded surface.
-Wear comfortable clothing of any kind (no gi necessary!)
+Wear comfortable clothing of any kind (no gi necessary).